China–India relations: 2000s

 In the South Asian Association for Regional Cooperation (SAARC) Summit in 2005, China was granted observer status.
 While other countries in the region are ready to consider China for permanent membership in the SAARC, India seemed reluctant.

 In 2005, China and India signed the 'Strategic and Cooperative Partnership for Peace and Prosperity'.
 However, there has been very little, if any, strategic convergence between the two countries.

 Issues surrounding energy have risen in significance.
 Both countries have growing energy demand to support economic growth.
-Both countries signed an agreement in 2006 to envisage ONGC Videsh Ltd (OVL) and the China National Petroleum Corporation (CNPC) to placing joint bids for promising projects.
+Both countries signed an agreement in 2006 to envisage ONGC Videsh Ltd (OVL) and the China National Petroleum Corporation (CNPC) placing joint bids for promising projects.

-In 2006, China and India re-opened the Nathula pass for trading; Nathula had been closed 44 years prior to 2006.
+In 2006, China and India re-opened the Nathula pass for trading; Nathula had been closed for 44 years prior to 2006.
 The re-opening of border trade helps to ease the economic isolation of the region.
 In November 2006, China and India had a verbal spat over the claim of the north-east Indian state of Arunachal Pradesh.
 India claimed that China was occupying 38,000 square kilometres of its territory in Kashmir, while China claimed the whole of Arunachal Pradesh as its own.

 In 2007, China denied the application for visa from an Indian Administrative Service officer in Arunachal Pradesh.
 According to China, since Arunachal Pradesh is a territory of China, he would not need a visa to visit his own country.
-Later in December 2007, China reversed its policy by granting a visa to Marpe Sora, an Arunachal born professor in computer science.
+Later in December 2007, China reversed its policy by granting a visa to Marpe Sora, an Arunachal-born professor in computer science.

 In January 2008, Prime Minister Manmohan Singh visited China to discuss trade, commerce, defence, military, and various other issues.

-Until 2008 the British Government's position remained the same as had been since the Simla Accord of 1913: that China held suzerainty over Tibet but not sovereignty.
+Until 2008, the British Government's position remained the same as it had been since the Simla Accord of 1913: that China held suzerainty over Tibet but not sovereignty.
 Britain revised this view on 29 October 2008, when it recognized Chinese sovereignty over Tibet through its website.
 The Economist stated that although the British Foreign Office's website does not use the word sovereignty, officials at the Foreign Office said "it means that, as far as Britain is concerned, 'Tibet is part of China.
 Full stop.'"
-This change in Britain's position affects India's claim to its North Eastern territories which rely on the same Simla Accord that Britain's prior position on Tibet's sovereignty was based upon.
+This change in Britain's position affects India's claim to its North Eastern territories, which rely on the same Simla Accord that Britain's prior position on Tibet's sovereignty was based upon.

-In October 2009, Asian Development Bank formally acknowledging Arunachal Pradesh as part of India, approved a loan to India for a development project there.
-Earlier China had exercised pressure on the bank to cease the loan, however India succeeded in securing the loan with the help of the United States and Japan.
-China expressed displeasure at ADB.
+In October 2009, the Asian Development Bank formally acknowledged Arunachal Pradesh as part of India and approved a loan to India for a development project there.
+Earlier, China had exercised pressure on the bank to cease the loan.
+However, India succeeded in securing the loan with the help of the United States and Japan.
+China expressed displeasure at the ADB.

-A public opinion poll of the entire population of China conducted by Pew in spring 2008 shows "views about India are mixed at best – 25% say India is a partner, while a similar number (24%) describe it as an enemy".